syncfusion-content/blazor-docs/blazor/accordion/data-binding.md

 ---
 layout: post
-title: Data Binding in Blazor Accordion Component | Syncfusion
+title: Data binding in Blazor Accordion Component | Syncfusion
-description: Learn about Data Binding in Blazor Accordion component of Syncfusion, and more details.
+description: Learn here all about Data binding in Syncfusion Blazor Accordion component and more.
 platform: Blazor
 control: Accordion
 documentation: ug
 ---

-# DataBinding
+# Data binding in Blazor Accordion Component

 Accordion component provides an option to get accordion items from the local data.
 It can be done through iteration of Accordion Items using conditional **foreach** loop.
 Accordion only supports the local data for data binding.